ggreco77/GWsky/README.md

 GWsky is a Python script to generate iteratively pointings given a specific Field of View (FoV).
 The script aims to split up into several independent areas the large error boxes of gravitational wave triggers.

-GWsky defines a sequence of FoVs from a fixed position over the sky (e.g., from the highest probability pixel.).
+GWsky defines a sequence of FoVs from a fixed position over the sky *e.g*., starting from the highest probability pixel.
 The intercardinal and cardinal directions are allowed.
 The results are displayed in Aladin Sky Atlas (http://aladin.u-strasbg.fr/) using the SAMPIntegratedClient class.
 The airmass and the integrated probability are provided in real time.
 Moreover, specifying the ID of a catalog, a query request to the Vizier database is sent; the relative items are listed in each FoV.

 The FoVs are evenly spaced assuming that the shortest angular distance between two points on the celestial sphere is measured along a great circle that passes through both of them: